tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/setup.rst

 Configure taxes of products
 ===========================

-To allow for tax reporting of Amazon sales with Odoo, the taxes applied to the sales order items are those set on the product or determined by the fiscal position.
-Make sure to have set the correct taxes on your products in Odoo or to have it done by a fiscal position, to avoid discrepancies in the subtotals between Seller Central and Odoo.
+To allow for tax reporting of Amazon sales with CoquiAPPs, the taxes applied to the sales order items are those set on the product or determined by the fiscal position.
+Make sure to have set the correct taxes on your products in CoquiAPPs or to have it done by a fiscal position, to avoid discrepancies in the subtotals between Seller Central and CoquiAPPs.

 .. note::
-   As Amazon does not necessarily apply the same taxes as those configured in Odoo, it may happen that order totals differ by a few cents from that on Seller Central.
-Those differences can be resolved with a write-off when reconciling the payments in Odoo.
+   As Amazon does not necessarily apply the same taxes as those configured in CoquiAPPs, it may happen that order totals differ by a few cents from that on Seller Central.
+Those differences can be resolved with a write-off when reconciling the payments in CoquiAPPs.

 .. _amazon/add-unsupported-marketplace: